-16.2 All handling of materials and products, such as receipt and cleaning, quarantine, sampling, storage, labelling, dispensing, processing, packaging and distribution should be done in accordance with written procedures or instructions and, where necessary, recorded.
+16.2 All handling of materials and products, such as receipt and cleaning, quarantine, sampling, storage, labelling, dispensing, processing, packaging and distribution, should be done in accordance with written procedures or instructions and, where necessary, recorded.

 16.3 Any deviation from instructions or procedures should be avoided as far as possible.
 If deviations occur, they should be done in accordance with an approved procedure.
-The authorization of the deviation should be recorded in writing by a designated person, with the involvement of the quality control department, when appropriate.
+A designated person, with the involvement of the quality control department, when appropriate, should approve the authorization of the deviation in writing.